MicrosoftDocs/visualstudio-docs/docs/extensibility/dynamically-adding-menu-items.md

 -   Two buttons, one that acts as the placeholder for the menu items and another that supplies the icon and the tooltip on the toolbar.

-1. In DynamicMenuPackage.vsct, define the command IDs.
+1. In *DynamicMenuPackage.vsct*, define the command IDs.
 Go to the Symbols section and replace the IDSymbol elements in the **guidDynamicMenuPackageCmdSet** GuidSymbol block.
 You need to define IDSymbol elements for the two groups, the menu controller, the placeholder command, and the anchor command.

     ```csharp
     <GuidSymbol name="guidDynamicMenuPackageCmdSet" value="{ your GUID here }">